sohaibbg/pointr/README.md

 - Create your own routes
 - Contribute to filling out your city's transport data

+## Contribution

+Thanks to Zaineb Makati of Habib University for sharing the minibus routes and pedestrian stops.

+Create a pull request with hardcoded routes to contribute.

 ## For Devs

 add a file named "api_keys.json" to the root of the project containing the following